core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 This section provides guidelines and recommendations for Clients supporting both the EDHOC + OSCORE request defined in this document as well as Block-wise {{RFC7959}}.

 The following especially considers a Client that may perform only "inner" Block-wise, but not "outer" Block-wise operations.
 That is, the considered Client does not (further) split an OSCORE-protected request like an intermediary (e.g., a proxy) might do.
-This is the typical case for OSCORE endpoints (see Section 4.1.3.4 of {{RFC8613}}).
+This is the typical case for OSCORE endpoints (see {{Section 4.1.3.4 of RFC8613}}).

 The rest of this section refers to the following notation.

 * SIZE\_APP: the size in bytes of the application data to be included in a CoAP request.
 When Block-wise is used, this is referred to as the "body" to be fragmented into blocks.

 * SIZE\_EDHOC: the size in bytes of EDHOC message_3, if this is sent as part of the EDHOC + OSCORE request.
-Otherwise, the size of EDHOC message_3 plus the size in bytes of the EDHOC Connection Identifier C_R, represented as as per {{Section 3.3 of I-D.ietf-lake-edhoc}}.
+Otherwise, the size of EDHOC message_3 plus the size in bytes of the EDHOC Connection Identifier C_R, represented as per {{Section 3.3 of I-D.ietf-lake-edhoc}}.

 * SIZE\_MTU: the maximum amount of transmittable bytes before having to use Block-wise.
 This is, for example, 64 KiB as maximum datagram size when using UDP, or 1280 bytes as the maximum size for an IPv6 MTU.